mobiliabrus/tourbook/docs/2-tour.md

 When I woke up, anyone else had already left.
 There was self-service breakfast available, which included toast ,butter and coffee.
 There was a reminder on the wall that said to clean any dishes or cups after use.

 After breakfast, I went for a walk and realized that the community was extremely busy, and everyone led a fast-paced life without taking any breaks.

+In the context of dining, I've steered clear of high-end restaurants and avoided crowded venues.
+Instead, I always frequent Indian eateries because they tend to be less busy and affordable.
+The first Indian restaurant I visited didn't provide spoons.
+Had been asked, he showed me how to eat with my hands.
+Only after my persistent request did they manage to find a spoon for me.
+I even shared this experience with Jing, given that she had studied abroad here and might appreciate the cultural nuance.

 The city felt like a black hole, and it absorbed the people around it.
 People walked fast and hurriedly through the crowded streets.
 I limited myself to just walking, eating and sleeping for two days; however, I realized that this wasn't the place for me, so I had to leave.

 ```<a-img>
 name:klcc